 Slow learners are rarely eligible for special education programs or community services, even though they frequently lack the skills to succeed in school or general society.
 There are few large-scale innovative educational or mental health programs for this group of students.

 Special education services are provided for students who have a disability.
-Slow learners typically do not have a disability, even though they need extra support.
+Slow learners typically do not have the diagnosis of a disability, even though they need extra support.
 They are stuck between a rock and a hard place: their cognitive abilities are too high to be considered for an intellectual disability, but their cognitive abilities are usually too low to be considered for a learning disability.

 Personally, I dislike the term “slow learner.”
 Labeling children as ‘slow’ is telling them they are not as good as others.
 We should never forget that every child is unique in their own way.
 “Slow learners” are merely children who need extra help and specialized teaching to allow them to learn and grow.
 Instead of labeling, we should be helping.